-Important Notice from County of Ventura About Your Prescription Drug Coverage and Medicare
+Important Notice from The County of Ventura About Your Prescription Drug Coverage and Medicare

-Please read this notice carefully and keep it where you can find it.
-This notice has information about your current prescription drug coverage with County of Ventura and about your options under Medicare's prescription drug coverage.
-This information can help you decide whether or not you want to join a Medicare drug plan.
-If you are considering joining, you should compare your current coverage, including which drugs are covered at what cost, with the coverage and costs of the plans offering Medicare prescription drug coverage in your area.
-Information about where you can get help to make decisions about your prescription drug coverage is at the end of this notice.
+Read this notice carefully and keep it where you can find it.
+This notice has information about your current prescription drug coverage with the County of Ventura-sponsored medical plans and about your options under Medicare's prescription drug coverage.
+This information can help you decide whether or not you want to enroll in a Medicare drug plan.

+If you are considering enrolling, you should compare your current coverage, including which drugs are covered at what cost, with the coverage and costs of the plans offering Medicare prescription drug coverage in your area.
+Information about where you can get help to make decisions about your prescription drug coverage is on this notice.